prebid/prebid-server-java/docs/code-style.md

 final ExtRequestPrebid prebid = requestExt != null ? requestExt.getPrebid() : null;
 final ExtRequestTargeting targeting = prebid != null ? prebid.getTargeting() : null;
 ```

 For convenience, the `org.prebid.server.util.ObjectUtils` helper can be used for such kind of operations.

 ### Garbage code

 Don't leave commented code (don't think about the future).
 You can always add it later when it will be really desired.

 ```
 // bad
 // String iWillUseThisLater = "never";
 ```

 ### Privacy

 It is strictly prohibited to log any of private data about publisher, exchanges or similar sensitive information.
+The
-The idea is to keep this open-source project safe as far as possible.
+idea is to keep this open-source project safe as far as possible.

 ### Tests

 The code should be covered over 90%.

+#### Given-When-Then approach

 The common way for writing tests is to comply with `given-when-then` style.

 ```
 // given
 final BidRequest bidRequest = BidRequest.builder().id("").build();